LunNova/Blog/content/articles/stable-diffusion-training-notes/index.md

 # Hardware

-You need at minimum a GPU with 24GB of VRAM to train, and that's cutting it fine and will only work when using deepspeed.
+You need at minimum a GPU with 16GB of VRAM to train, and that's cutting it fine and will only work when using deepspeed.

-I tested using a Radeon Pro W6800 32GB GPU which allows training without deepspeed with a batch size of one.
+I tested using a Radeon Pro W6800 32GB GPU which allows training without deepspeed with a batch size of 3.

 I haven't tested with any NVIDIA GPUs as I don't have any with sufficient VRAM yet.